 Event 4: Interrupt the transformer throttle again to complete the PFA feature and cycle the engine into forward.
-PFA confirms it has entered forward by playing the conductor's call "All Aboard!" and the sound of the passenger car door closing.
+PFA confirms it has entered forward by playing the conductor's call "All resume normal operation.
+Note: When entering Event 4, it is important to set the transformer throttle at a high enough setting that the engine will begin to move when the motors are activated.
+However, the throttle should not be too high for the engine to maintain a safe operating speed.

+Aboard!" and the sound of the passenger car door closing.
 Within two seconds, the whistle will sound two short blasts (three if entering reverse), and the bell will begin to chime.
 After a few chimes of the bell, the engine will begin moving in forward with the bell continuing to ring.
-A few seconds later, the bell will turn off, and the Interrupt Throttle To engine will resume normal operation.
-Note: Enter The Next Phase When entering Event 4, it is important to set the transformer throttle at a high enough setting that the engine will begin to move Listen For The Sound when the motors are activated.
-However, Of Box Door Closing
+A few seconds later, the bell will turn off, and the engine will

-TIPS ON USING THE PFA FEATURES
+TIPS ON USING PFA FEATURES